-Romania is rich in mineral resources such as fossil fuels, salt, gold, silver and non-ferrous metals.
-Its has the largest oil and natural gas reserves in CEE, however, current production levels are not enough to make the country self-sufficient, thus ...READ MORE
+Romania is rich in mineral resources, including fossil fuels, gold, silver, non-ferrous metals and salt.
+The country has the largest oil and natural gas reserves in Central and Eastern Europe (CEE), however, production levels are not high enough for ...READ MORE

 Mexico is a traditional oil-producing and oil-exporting country.
 For the last 78 years, the sector has been dominated by state-run energy company Petróleos Mexicanos (PEMEX), which took over all upstream and downstream oil and natural gas ...READ MORE